-Buckinghams Nursery School creates a fully inclusive and welcoming environment.
-Children are valued as unique individuals and an inclusive ethos threads through all aspects of the setting, as a result children make excellent progress towards the early learning goals.
-There are strong relationships between staff, parents and carers, and clear policies and procedures are implemented extremely well to safeguard and promote children's welfare.
-All records are robustly maintained in order to promote the efficient management of the setting.
-Partnerships with other professionals are excellent and support children's care, learning and development effectively.
-Highly effective self-evaluation results in the setting's strong capacity for continuous improvement.
+Benison Day Nursery creates a fully inclusive and welcoming environment, where all children have equal access to all opportunities.
+Children are valued as unique individuals and an inclusive ethos threads through all aspects of the setting.
+As a result children make excellent progress towards the early learning goals.
+There are highly effective relationships between staff, parents and carers, and clear policies and procedures are implemented extremely well in order to safeguard and promote children's welfare.
+All records and documents are robustly maintained in order to promote the highly efficient management of the setting.
+Partnerships with other professionals are excellent and support children's care, learning and development extremely well.
+Highly effective self-evaluation and a culture of reflective practice results in the setting's very strong capacity for continuous improvement.